 Teach For Cambodia has identified three factors forming a cycle that produces and perpetuates educational inequity in Cambodia:

 Socioeconomic Factors: Parents of disadvantaged children have limited knowledge, resources and capacity to provide support for their children’s learning.
-Many children work while attending schools; some are even forced to drop out and become child laborers.
-According to the National Institute of Statistics, 1 in 5 children aged 5-17 were economically active in 2012; nearly half of these working children had dropped out of schools.
-48% of these economically active children come from parents with only a primary school education.
-Additionally, school directors report that growing microfinance debt has played a role in the rising dropout rate among secondary school children.
+Many children work while attending schools; some end up dropping out to become child laborers.
+According to the National Institute of Statistics, about 1 in 5 children age 5-17 were economically active in 2015; nearly two-thirds of these working children were not attending school.